rd--/blksc3/md/essay.md

 There is a control to _Fit_ the drawing to the workspace area.
 The drawing can be tidied using _Cleanup_, which among other tasks will move any obscured blocks into an open area.
 All of the blocks can be deleted using _Clear_.
-Programs are stored as Json (Crockford 2006) files, _Load_ prompts to select a file and loads it into the workspace, _Copy_ copies the text describing the current workspace state to the clipboard.
+Programs are stored as Json [@Crockford2006a] files, _Load_ prompts to select a file and loads it into the workspace, _Copy_ copies the text describing the current workspace state to the clipboard.
 The _Display_ menu selects the page layout rule.